Three little words that can mean hugely different things to many different people.

 “The Davines Group has been a B Corp since 2016.
 The certification awarded by the Italian body B Lab is a result of the company’s new way of doing business, combining profit making with the objective of generating a positive impact on people and on the environment.

 “For us, this is a reflection of our own ethos.
 As well as using Davines products throughout the salon, we try to be as sustainable as possible; we use green energy utility suppliers, we use as little plastic packaging as possible including loose leave tea instead of teabags.
 There is LED lighting throughout the salon, saving energy and we encourage clients to browse online for our services and prices to reduce paper menus.”

-This ethos also runs into their Christmas Gift packs for 2020.
+This ethos also runs into their gift packs for 2021.

 Each Davines haircare pack contains 3 products with a FREE shampoo in each pack.
 Prices range from £37 to £49.
 Each [comfort zone] gift pack has a saving of between 30% and 54% depending on the gift pack.

 Precious Sparkle has been part of the Perth Indie scene since 2010 but it was a move from Charlotte Street to Bridge Lane in 2017 that allowed owner Dawn Cotton Fuge to expand her range into the eclectic mix of gifts, fashion, accessories and homewares that she offers up today.

 Dawn has ensured with careful buying, that her customers can shop ethically throughout all these categories, but she has placed a special emphasis on fashion, bath & body, and accessories as her top selling lines.

 Dawn explained: “As time goes on, we are working harder and harder to source products that fit the ethical criteria so that now, these items make up the majority of what we sell.
 We also like to encourage our existing suppliers to improve in these ways.